-Tinsel’s art comments on a wide variety of contemporary social and political issues, alongside this commentary it often references the absurdity and mundanity of everyday life.
-Predominantly working with oil paint and occasionally printing, her work offers biting social commentary entwined with humour, emotion and honest autobiographical narrative.
+Tinsel’s art comments on a wide variety of contemporary social and political issues, alongside this it often references the absurdity and mundanity of everyday life, her work offers biting social commentary entwined with humour, emotion and honest autobiographical narrative.
+Predominantly a painter, her practice also includes printmaking, working with found materials, installation and public ‘art stunts’.

 Tinsel spent 5 years creating a body of work in response to the housing crisis in London, her artwork was selected to be part of Banksy’s Dismaland in 2015, Banksy is a collector of Tinsel's work.
 In 2017 she published a book called ‘Priced Out’ with Dunlin Press, it is a personal account of the declining state of housing in the capital through the eyes of an artist.